mariusbrataas/flowpoints_ml/README.md

 ### How I use these diagrams
 1. Start by adding an input block and edit it's parameters to get the correct number of dimensions and features.
-2. Add a bunch of blocks, organise them a little bit and add all connections.
+2. Add a bunch of blocks, organize them a little bit and add all connections.
 3. Start from the top and move downstream, editing block parameters to ensure their outputs match the desired dimensions.
 4. Add names to all blocks (if needed).
 5. Quickly review code.